bockor/pyyed-real-life-examples/README.md

 This is an open standard based on XML, and is supported by Python libraries such as [NetworkX](https://networkx.github.io/).
 However, the details of formatting (rather than network topology) are handled by yEd specific extensions to the standard, which are not supported by other libraries.

 [pyyed](https://github.com/jamesscottbrown/pyyed) is a sublime library to create graphml formatted diagrams .
 However, I feel that a couple of real life examples are missing in the repo to bring the user on speed.
 That's why I have created this repo here.

+Suggestions and remarks are welcome.
+Don't hesitate to contribute if you can't resist.